Switching OpenSSH to ed25519 keys

 audit: backlog limit exceeded

-The message shows …
+The message shows up when certain audit events could not be …

 D-Bus, quick recap

-I've never fully investigated the what and how of D-Bus.
+by Sven Vermeulen, post on Sun 29 June 2014I've never fully investigated the what and how of D-Bus.
 I know it is some sort of IPC, but higher level than the POSIX IPC methods.
 After some reading, I think I start to understand how it works and how administrators can work with it.
 So a quick write-down is …

 What is that net-pf-## thingie?

-by Sven Vermeulen, post on Tue 01 April 2014
+by Sven Vermeulen, post on Tue 01 April 2014When checking audit logs, you might come across applications that

-The answer can be found in /usr/src/linux/include/linux/socket.h:
+The answer can be found in /usr/src/linux/include/linux/socket.h

-#define AF …
+#define AF_ATMPVC …

 Managing Inter-Process Communication (IPC)

-As a Linux administrator, you'll eventually need to concern you about Inter-Process Communication (IPC).
+by Sven Vermeulen, post on Sun 30 March 2014As a Linux administrator, you'll eventually need to concern you about Inter-Process Communication (IPC).
 The IPC primitives that most POSIX operating systems provide are semaphores, shared memory and message queues.
 On Linux, the first utility that helps you with those primitives is ipcs.
 Let's start with semaphores first.

 Semaphores in …